An in-depth overview of the ZBrush 4R8 release and its features

 Booleans is not a new concept in ZBrush, but there is a chance you haven’t heard much about them until now.
 You’ve probably have noticed these little icons on each subtool, next to the Polypaint ‘brush icon’:

 Those are boolean operations and they have been there for a while.
 The problem was that using them was a cumbersome process and it required some tweaking to get exactly what you wanted.

 With ZBrush 4R8, we now have real-time Booleans.
 To see this feature in action, you’d have to enable ‘booleans preview’ from the new button at the top left of the UI or from the Render Booleans subpalette withing the render palette.
 Personally, I consider this the most powerful feature of this upgrade.
 Real Time booleans allow you to have instant feedback of the action you are processing (obviously more evident with subtracting or intersecting).

 Not only this is happening while you manipulate the affecting mesh, but it’s an operation that works with most of the other ZBrush features like array mesh (this is truly amazing).
 Here is an example of how I used the real-time Booleans in a more organic way:

 Here is a simple test using Surface noise:

 Using Nanomesh with booleans to create intricate patterns

 Using Curve brushes with Real-Time Booleans is an easy way to create cuts and crevices.
-In the example below, I added a new subtool (the cube) and set it to substract.
-Any curve will act as a substracting mesh over the sphere:
+In the example below, I added a new subtool (the cube) and set it to subtract.
+Any curve will act as a subtracting mesh over the sphere: